xidruk/computer-networking/docs/packet.md

 ## How Packets Travel

-Packets don’t just magically appear at their destination—they follow a journey across the network.
+Packets don’t just magically appear at their destination they follow a journey across the network.
 Understanding how they travel helps us see why networks are fast and reliable.

 ### 1. Leaving the Source
 When you send data (like an email or a video), the device breaks it into small packets.